GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A05/index.md

 <img width="2435" height="2611" alt="IMG_3441" src="https://github.com/user-attachments/assets/3604c56a-9fb2-4856-bc04-712a6857ce39" />

 So, starting back again with feature A, we mostly have the same knowns and unknowns here the only difference is I won't be using the stress/bending stress/FOS equation for these features since know we are basing them off stiffness analysis with a deflection of 0.005 in which converted to SI yields 0.127 mm.
-We still assume that feature A is a cantilever beam with a distributed load of 2F and undergoes no shear, and we are still trying to find the area and radius of feature A. So, the equation we will be using for feature A will be the beam bending equation for a cantilever beam with a distributed load, deflection=(wL^4)/(8E(pi(r)^4/4), which rearranged to solve for r gives, 4sqrt((F/L(L)^4)/deflection/(8E(pi/4))), then once I plugged the numbers in I got a smaller radius of 5.87 mm which multiplied by two gave me a diameter of 11.74 mm.
+We still assume that feature A is a cantilever beam with a distributed load of 2F that undergoes no shear, and we are still trying to find the area and radius of feature A. So, the equation we will be using for feature A will be the beam bending equation for a cantilever beam with a distributed load, deflection=(wL^4)/(8E(pi(r)^4/4), which rearranged to solve for r gives, r=4sqrt((F/L(L)^4)/deflection/(8E(pi/4))), then once I plugged the numbers in I got a smaller radius of 5.87 mm which multiplied by two gave me a diameter of 11.74 mm.

 _Feature B_